Resources for Parents

 - Model short phrases and simple sentences

-- Practice core words: go, stop, more
+- Practice core words: go, stop, more, all done

 - Model action words: push, open